keyzf/Tinker/README.md

 If the installation was successful, you should be able to run the following command.

     $ node --version
-    v13
+    v12.18

     $ npm --version
-    6.1.0
+    6.14.5
+    (but its probably better to have the latest version)

 If you need to update `npm`, you can make it using `npm`!
 Cool right?
-After running the following command, just open again the command line and be happy.
+Just run the following command

     $ npm install npm -g

+### pm2
+- #### pm2 installation on windows with npm installed

+  You can install pm2 easily with npm install, just run the following commands:

+      npm install -g pm2

+  To update pm2 do:

+      npm install -g pm2
+      pm2 update

+- #### pm2 installation on linux with npm installed

+  You can install pm2 easily with npm install, just run the following commands:

+      $ sudo npm install -g pm2

+  To update pm2 do:

+      $ sudo npm install -g pm2
+      $ pm2 update

 ## Install